Modern Slavery Statement

 Our business

-Our business is organised into three business units:
+During FY24 our business was organised into three business units:

 (i) Conventions & Exhibitions – which operates the NEC, ICC & VOX Conference Centre venues;